 Get an LMIA or submit an offer of employment

-- Find out if you need to apply for a Labour Market Impact Assessment (LMIA), which verifies that there is a need for the temporary worker to fill the job you are offering and that there is no Canadian worker available to do the job.
-Read about the Temporary Foreign Worker Program to find out more about LMIAs and where to apply, if required.
+First, find out if you need a Labour Market Impact Assessment (LMIA).
+This assessment verifies that there is a need for the job you are offering and that there is no Canadian worker available to do it.
+Read about the Temporary Foreign Worker Program to find out more about LMIAs and where to apply.

-- Have the worker complete the work permit application.
+Have the worker apply for a work permit

-- Make sure the worker knows they will receive a letter of introduction when their work permit has been approved.
+Tell the worker that they will receive a letter of introduction when their work permit has been approved.
 The actual work permit is issued by a border services officer at the port of entry when the worker arrives in Canada.
-If the worker is already in Canada and is eligible to apply for a work permit from within Canada, the worker will be mailed their work permit directly.
+If the worker is already in Canada and eligible to apply, we will mail the work permit to them.

 Answers others found useful